 Please note, before I begin, that the following are all my own thoughts and words.
-So, by their very nature, they will be subjective – you’d be amazed of some of the comments I get posted to this blog regarding my audacity to place my opinions on my own site!
+So, by their very nature, they will be subjective – you’d be amazed of some of the comments I get posted to this blog regarding my audacity to place my opinions on my own site.
 I welcome discussion, comment and counter opinion – please keep the trolling for the forums.

 I have been conducting an experiment for the last few years.
 I was initially fascinated by the watch forums and markets pronouncing for or against so-called homage watches and watchmakers.
-Is matchmaking an “art” in the true sense?
+Is watchmaking an “art” in the true sense?
 Isn’t all art in some way derivative?
 Even the most “original” art a homage in some sense?

-Alternatively, is matchmaking about branding?
+Alternatively, is watchmaking about branding?

 And so, in the interests of personal curiosity and fascination with watches, I have been buying and selling known homage’s to try and make up my own mind regarding the value of the form.
 I firmly believe that you can’t judge something over the web or without buying or at least holding the item in the flesh.
 There is something to be said for the feelings of “buyer’s remorse” for illuminating your real feelings.